veeto

 Summary

-Assembly Member Bryan's legislation prohibits law enforcement agencies from entering settlement agreements that conceal officer misconduct records while expanding reporting requirements for peace officer separations and disciplinary actions.
-The bill amends the Penal Code to void any agreement requiring agencies to destroy, remove or restrict disclosure of misconduct investigation records.
+Assembly Member Bryan's legislation prohibits law enforcement agencies from entering agreements that conceal officer misconduct records while expanding public access to disciplinary documentation.
+The bill amends California's Penal Code to void any settlement provisions requiring agencies to destroy, remove, or restrict disclosure of misconduct investigation materials.

 Key Dates